jj-tsao/reelix-ai/README.md

 ### 1) Taste Onboarding (`/taste`)
 Create a personal taste vector from your likes/dislikes and genre/vibe signals.
 The service builds and stores a dense taste profile, with endpoints to **inspect** and **rebuild** your profile:

 1) `POST /taste_profile/rebuild`
-   Rebuilds from interactions and persists to Supabase
+   Rebuilds from interactions and persists to Supabase.

-3) `GET /taste_profile/me`
+2) `GET /taste_profile/me`
-   Returns last build metadata & vector dim
+   Returns last build metadata & vector dim.

 Under the hood, the rebuild process fetches user signals, loads item embeddings from Qdrant, and calls `build_taste_vector(...)`, then upserts the profile.

 ### 2) For-You Feed (`/discover`)
-Your **For-You** page streams personalized reasons (and markdown rich movie/tv profile) per item in real-time.
+Your **For-You** page streams personalized reasons (and a markdown-rich movie/TV profile) per item in real time.
 The flow is a two-step ticketed orchestration:

 1) `POST /discovery/for-you`
-   Returns the candidate list plus a `stream_url` for reasons.
+   Returns the candidate list with metadata (year, genres, posters, trailers, etc.) plus a `stream_url` for reasons.

 2) `GET /discovery/for-you/why?query_id=...` (SSE)
    Streams events `{started, why_delta, done}` where `why_delta` includes `media_id`, optional `imdb_rating` and `rotten_tomatoes_rating`, and `why_you_might_enjoy_it` markdown.

-The endpoint uses a **ticket store** (memory or Redis) with idle and absolute TTLs to hold LLM prompts and guard access by user id.
+The endpoint uses a **ticket store** (memory or Redis) with idle and absolute TTLs to hold LLM prompts and guard access by user ID.

 ### 3) Vibe Query (`/query`)
-Explore by vibe with free-form natural language and optional filters (providers, genres, release years, media type).
+Explore by Vibe with free-form natural language and optional filters (e.g., streaming services).
+This uses a single streaming endpoint: we retrieve ~20 candidates, pass to LLM as context, LLM selects the finals and writes “Why,” and we stream that back to the client.

 1) `POST /recommendations/interactive`
 - Runs the interactive recipe (dense + BM25 + metadata + CE reranker) to fetch ~20 top candidates.